bbauska/UC-Davis-JS-Basics/readme.md

   title="Example, Stacking the Images" alt="Example, Stacking the Images." />
 </p>
-One thing that's different is that this time I'm using CSS to create, to tell that content to be positioned relative.
-I'm absolutely positioning these slides inside of here.
+One thing that&apos;s different is that this time I&apos;m using CSS to create, to tell that content to be positioned relative.
+I&apos;m absolutely positioning these slides inside of here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 544. verify content size = image size (300) ~~~~~~~~~~~~~~~~~~~~~~~~~-->